bills1912/rekomendasi-alokasi-mitra-1278/README.md

 ---

-## 🔒 Keamanan
+## 🔒 Security

-- CSRF Protection aktif pada semua form
+- CSRF protection enabled on all forms
-- Autentikasi berbasis session Laravel
+- Laravel session-based authentication
-- Middleware otorisasi untuk memisahkan akses Admin, SM, dan Mitra
+- Authorization middleware separating Admin, SM, and Partner access
-- Password di-hash menggunakan Bcrypt
+- Passwords hashed using Bcrypt

 ---

-## 📝 Lisensi
+## 📝 License

-Proyek ini dikembangkan untuk keperluan internal **BPS Kota Gunungsitoli (1278)**.
-Seluruh hak cipta dilindungi.
+This project was developed for internal use at **BPS Kota Gunungsitoli (1278)**.
+All rights reserved.

 ---

-## 🤝 Kontribusi
+## 🤝 Contributing

-Kontribusi terbuka untuk internal tim pengembang BPS.
-Silakan buat *branch* baru, lakukan perubahan, dan ajukan *pull request* untuk direview.
+Contributions are open to the internal BPS development team.
+Please create a new branch, make your changes, and submit a pull request for review.

 ---

 <p align="center">
-  Dikembangkan dengan ❤️ untuk BPS Kota Gunungsitoli &copy; 2024
+  Built with ❤️ for BPS Kota Gunungsitoli &copy; 2024
 </p>